yenei-perez/Python-Data-Analysis-Project/README.md

 # Python-Data-Analysis-Project
 During this python data analysis project, you will learn how to approach data acquisition in various ways and obtain necessary insights from a dataset.
-By the end of this project, you will successfully load data into Jupyter Notebook and gain some fundamental insights via the Pandas Library.
+By the end of this project, you will successfully load data into Jupyter Notebook, gain some fundamental insights via the Pandas Library through transformations and analysis.
+Finally, you will use python to create a visualization around your findings.

 In our case, the Diabetes Dataset is an online source and it is in CSV (comma separated value) format.